PanacheSoftware/PanacheLegalDocs/gettingstarted/1_dockercompose.rst

         ports:
             - "55002:80"

-The Identity Service requires a SQL Server database (which will be created on start-up) as well as the secrets to identify all of the other Panache Legal services, along with the address of the Panache Legal UI.
+The Identity Service requires a database (which will be created on start-up) as well as the secrets to identify all of the other Panache Legal services, along with the address of the Panache Legal UI.

 Panache Software Team Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^